 Is mounting height important?
 Well yes and no, as far as receiving a signal from the satellites is concerned as long as the device is not half a meter below the water line it will be accurate enough for most people.
 The transmitter aerial is a little less simple.
 For most plastic, or wooden vessels with it mounted above the waterline, then up to a few miles offshore contact will be continuous and remember with our units even if it loses contact for a moment it will hang onto the location fix and send it when it is back in radio contact.
 If however you do want to get better and more accurate coverage, read on . . . .

-Below is a few suggestions for installation a of a non-weatherproof tracker (or a covert installation of a weatherproof one) on a plastic/wood vessel, shown in order of best performance.
+Below is a few suggestions for installation of a non-weatherproof tracker (or a covert installation of a weatherproof one) on a plastic/wood vessel, shown in order of best performance.
+Also some images of suitable uncovered locations that have been used.
+They will all work as long as the unit is somewhere around the horizontal with the label side up.